 You can select US or UK spelling and units under Options.
 The flag shows the current setting.The default is set from your time zone.

 Why does the puzzle jump around?

 Most people like the fact that the puzzle goes straight to the next unsolved clue.
-There is an option to turn off this feature.
+There is an Auto-Advance option under Options to turn off this feature.

 It says I used a hint but I did not.

 Going to look at a map (e.g.) also counts as a hint.